 We really liked this project for several reasons.
 First, saving forests from illegal logging is both a noble activity and a potentially effective way to help fight climate change.
-Second, using AI to separate the sound of axes and chainsaws from all of the other normal background noises in a forest is a great use of the technology.
-Third, the application is an excellent example of “edge IoT” as it is difficult to get much farther away from the core of a network than being in a forest.
+Second, using to separate the sound of axes and chainsaws from all of the other normal background noises in a forest is a great use of the technology.
+Third, the is an excellent example of “edge IoT” as it is difficult to get much farther away from the core of a network than being in a forest.
 Finally, for obvious reasons each Forest Guardian platform must have limited power consumption so that the rechargeable battery has enough power to operate even after several overcast days.

-After reviewing this project and all the documentation submitted, it was clear that a lot of thought and effort had gone into making this a practical and useful application of the available technology.
-So, for all those reasons, the judges chose this to be the winning battery powered application for fighting climate change.
+After reviewing this project and all the documentation submitted, it was clear that a lot of thought and effort had gone into making this a practical and useful of the available technology.
+So, for all those reasons, the judges chose this to be the winning battery powered for fighting climate change.

 See Winning Hackster Battery Powered Project Details: